Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

 ## ⚠️ Before You Start — Set Up the Terraform Remote State Backend

 Each pipeline run starts on a fresh runner with no memory of previous runs.
-Without remote state, Terraform cannot tell what it already created and will try to recreate everything on every push.
-Create the state storage once manually before your first pipeline run.
+Without remote state, Terraform cannot tell what already exists.
+Create the storage once manually before your first pipeline run.

 ### Step 1 — Create a resource group for state

-Keep it separate from app infrastructure so it is never accidentally destroyed.

 ```bash
 az group create \